How to watch Jujutsu Kaisen in order (TV series and movie)

 (Image credit: Gege Akutami/Shueisha, JUJUTSU KAISEN Project)

 Now, this is a little more confusing.
-Chronologically, the first episodes are Jujutsu Kaisen season 2’s opening five.
+Chronologically, the first five episodes Jujutsu Kaisen season 2 are the earliest we've seen in the story so far.
 They cover Gojo and Geto’s past relationship, as well as several climactic (and traumatic) events experienced between the pair.

-The prequel story continues in Jujutsu Kaisen 0, which takes place sometime after Jujutsu Kaisen season 2’s Hidden Inventory arc, but before Jujutsu Kaisen’s first season.
+The prequel story continues in Jujutsu Kaisen 0, which takes place sometime after Jujutsu Kaisen season 2’s Hidden Inventory and Premature Death arc, but before Jujutsu Kaisen’s first season.

 Jujutsu Kaisen season 2, episode 6 then picks up after the events of Jujutsu Kaisen season 1.
 Confused?
 Here’s how to watch Jujutsu Kaisen in chronological order: